-We also recommend that using the layout of your fireworks to reflect the running order is often easier than trying to follow a written list, especially in the dark.
+I also recommend using the layout of your fireworks to reflect the running order as this is often easier than trying to follow a written list, especially in the dark.

 For example, have a look at how these cakes are set out: